OpenDAoC/OpenDAoC-Core/SRD/09_Performance_Systems/ECS_Game_Loop_Deep_Dive.md

 ## Overview

+**Game Rule Summary**: The game loop is the heartbeat of DAoC, running exactly 100 times per second to ensure everything happens at precisely the right time.
+It coordinates all game systems in the correct order - processing your commands, updating combat, casting spells, moving characters, and sending updates to your client - all within 10 milliseconds to maintain smooth, lag-free gameplay.

 OpenDAoC employs a sophisticated Entity Component System (ECS) architecture tightly integrated with a high-performance game loop to handle hundreds of concurrent players.
 This document provides a comprehensive analysis of the ECS implementation, parallel processing optimizations, memory management strategies, and complex system interactions.

 ## Game Loop Architecture